mend/renovate-ce-ee/docs/configuration-github.md

 ## Provision App

 Before running Renovate Pro, you need to provision it as an App on GitHub, and retrieve the ID + private key provided.
 This requires github.com or GitHub Enterprise 2.12 or later.
-Name the app "Renovate" so that it shows up as "renovate[bot]" in Pull Requests and can be recognised when GitHub sends webhooks.
+Name the app "Renovate" so that it shows up as "renovate[bot]" in Pull Requests and can be recognized when GitHub sends webhooks.

 The App requires the following permissions if available:

-* Repository administration: Read-only
+- Repository administration: Read-only
-* Checks: Read & write (if available)
+- Checks: Read & write (if available)
-* Repository contents: Read & write
+- Repository contents: Read & write
-* Issues: Read & write
+- Issues: Read & write
-* Repository metadata: Read-only
+- Repository metadata: Read-only
-* Pull Requests: Read & write
+- Pull Requests: Read & write
-* Security vulnerability alerts: Read-only (if available)
+- Security vulnerability alerts: Read-only (if available)
-* Commit statuses: Read & write
+- Commit statuses: Read & write

 The App should also subscribe to the following webhook events:

-* Security Advisory
+- Security Advisory
-* Check run
+- Check run
-* Check suite
+- Check suite
-* Issues
+- Issues
-* Pull request
+- Pull request
-* Push
+- Push
-* Repository
+- Repository
-* Status
+- Status

 Description, Homepage, User authorization callback URL, and Setup URL are all unimportant so you may set them to whatever you like.